Are you curious about how metal parts are made? Do you want to know the intricate process behind casting production? Look no further!

 Heat treatment for castings includes heating the casting to a specific temperature range, maintaining it for a certain period, and then cooling it at a specified rate to achieve the desired structure and properties.

 The purpose of heat treatment for castings is to relieve casting stress.
 For example, cast iron platforms, machine tool castings, and machine tool workbenches need to undergo heat treatment before further processing.

 Casting production is a metal forming technique that involves heating the metal to bring it to a fluid state and pouring it into a mold with a desired shape.
 The metal fills the mold cavity under the influence of gravity or external forces such as pressure, centrifugal force, or electromagnetic force, and then cools and solidifies into a casting or part.

 Fig. 1 casting process

-The casting is generally processed as a blank to become a part.
+The casting process usually involves turning a blank into a part.

-However, there are also many castings that can meet the requirements of design accuracy and surface roughness of parts without cutting, and can be directly used as parts.
+However, some castings meet the necessary design accuracy and surface roughness requirements without the need for further cutting and can be used as parts directly.

 Properties and composition of molding sand

 The key performance criteria for molding sand (including core sand) include strength, permeability, fire resistance, yield, fluidity, compactness, and the ability to resist collapse.